 DUBLIN, Jan.
 16, 2017 /PRNewswire/ --

-All safety and efficacy endpoints reported in these trials are displayed, for both the drug and placebo groups.
+All safety and efficacy endpoints reported in these trials are displayed, for both the drug and comparison groups.
 In addition, key study characteristics such as the size, composition and patient segment of the study population are provided.
 These results are presented in a visually accessible, color-coded manner in order to maximize ease of use.

 The accompanying text provides a detailed analysis of the clinical benchmarks set by the current market landscape, and the anticipated changes to these benchmarks, and to the treatment algorithm, as a result of the late-stage pipeline.